Tilia henryana: Description

 Henry's lime is a deciduous tree growing to 25 m in height, its bark pale grey and fissured.
 The sea green leaves are cordate, < 10 cm long, with distinctive ciliate margins, and are borne on 3–5 cm petioles.
 The tiny pale, almost white, fragrant flowers appear in clusters of up to 20 in autumn.

 Cultivation

 The original clone in commerce grew very slowly, but faster-growing clones are now available.
 The tree performs best in sheltered locations.

 Notable trees

 The TROBI Champion grows at Birr Castle, Co.
-Offaly, Éire; planted in 1946 it measured 15 m tall by 44 cm d.b.h. in 2010.
+Offaly, Ireland; planted in 1946 it measured 15 m tall by 44 cm d.b.h. in 2010.

 Varieties

-Two varieties are recognized, var. henryana and var. subglabra, principally distinguished by branchlets that are yellow, stellate tomentose, and glabrous, resp.
+Two varieties are accepted by Plants of the World Online, T. h. var. henryana and T. h. var. subglabra, principally distinguished by branchlets that are yellow, stellate tomentose, and glabrous, resp.